gion-andri/dicziunari/README.md

 # Dicziunari

+A dictionary application for rumantsch grischun deployable on android/ios with a simple ui or deployable as a node.js backend.

 This project should currently be considered as a proof of concept.
 I had several intentions when I started with it:
 * Provide a simplie dictionary app translating between german and rumantsch.
 * The application should run on both ios and android based devices.
 To achieve this, I make use of https://ionicframework.com/.